dotnet/csharplang/proposals/csharp-7.2/span-safety.md

 NOTE: it is not the goal to make it so that any use of ref-like types on old compilers fails 100%.
 That is hard to achieve and is not strictly necessary.
 For example there would always be away to get around the `Obsolete` using dynamic code or, for example, creating an array of ref-like types through reflection.

-In particular, if user wants to actually put an `Obsolete` attribute on a ref-like type, we will have no choice other than not emitting the predefined one since `Obsolete` attribute cannot be applied more than once..
+In particular, if user wants to actually put an `Obsolete` or `Deprecated` attribute on a ref-like type, we will have no choice other than not emitting the predefined one since `Obsolete` attribute cannot be applied more than once..
-(TODO: We should consider giving a warning in such scenario, informing user of the danger.)

 ## Examples:

-***The following example may need to be revised based on the latest revision to the span safety rules.***

 ```c#